 FDA Approved Filaments for 3D Printer

 We come in contact with plastic products in our everyday activities.
-Interestingly, not all of these plastics are considered safe for use in health-conscious industries such as Food, Medicine, and Beverages.
+Interestingly, not all of these plastics are considered safe for use in health-conscious industries such as food, medicine, and beverages.

 It’s no surprise that regulatory bodies such as the FDA have placed a ban on the use of harmful plastics in these industries.
-So, let’s take a look at the list of “safe” FDA approved plastic filaments to use for 3D printing.
+So, let’s take a look at the list of “safe” FDA approved plastic filaments to use for 3d printing.

 It’s no surprise to see that this bioplastic is a used asset in health-conscious industries such as medicine, food, and beverages.
 For instance, PLA is utilized in producing biodegradable medical objects such as screws, plates, and rods.
 It’s also used in making plastic bottles, and food wraps, thanks to its ability to constrict under heat.

-Besides, it’s application in these industries, PLA is majorly used in plastic injection molding, where it is printed in the shape of an interior cavity before being encased with other materials.
+Besides, its application in these industries, PLA is majorly used in plastic injection molding, where it is printed in the shape of an interior cavity before being encased with other materials.

 Mode of Production

-Basically, this plastic filament is mad through two processes – polymerization and condensation.
+Basically, this plastic filament is made through two processes – polymerization and condensation.
 The former also referred to as an open ring polymerization, utilizes metal catalysts in conjunction with lactides to create PLA filaments with higher molecular density.

 The latter, although similar in process, differs in the temperate range used during production.
 More so, the products(condensate) are different.

-Properties of PLA Filament as an FDA-Approved Plastic
+Properties of PLA

 Moving on to the characteristics of PLA, let’s examine some of its crucial properties as an FDA-approved plastic filament;